 - Magnetic resonance imaging (MRI).
-This test uses radio waves and a strong magnetic field to create detailed images.
+This test uses radio waves and a strong magnetic field to create detailed images of bones and soft tissues.
 MRI is particularly useful in visualizing soft tissue lesions that may be compressing a nerve.

 Electromyography (EMG) and nerve conduction studies measure electrical activity in the muscles and nerves.
 These tests can be uncomfortable, but they're useful in determining the location of the damage along the affected nerve.

 Treatment for foot drop depends on the cause.
 If the cause is successfully treated, foot drop might improve or even disappear.
 If the cause can't be treated, foot drop can be permanent.

 - Braces or splints.
 A brace on your ankle and foot or splint that fits into your shoe can help hold your foot in a normal position.